oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Another grouping operator [`rolluprecursive`](#Groupingwithrolluprecursive) which similarly works with a [recursive hierarchy](#RecursiveHierarchy) is defined later.

-## <a name="TransformationsPreservingtheInputSetStructure" href="#TransformationsPreservingtheInputSetStructure">3.3 Transformations Preserving the Input Set Structure</a>
+## <a name="TransformationsProducingaSubset" href="#TransformationsProducingaSubset">3.3 Transformations Producing a Subset</a>

 These transformations produce an output set that is a subset of their input set.
-Some of the algorithmic descriptions that follow make use of the following definition: A total order of a collection is called _stable across requests_ if it is the same for all requests that construct the collection by executing the same resource path and transformations, possibly nested, on the same underlying data.
+Some of the algorithmic descriptions below make use of the following definition: A total order of a collection is called _stable across requests_ if it is the same for all requests that construct the collection by executing the same resource path and transformations, possibly nested, on the same underlying data.

 ::: example
-⚠ Example 23: A stable total order is required for the input set of a [`skip`](#Transformationskip) transformation.
-The following request constructs that input set by executing the `Sales` resource path and the `groupby` transformation, computing the total sales per customer.
+⚠ Example 24: A stable total order is required for the input set of a [`skip`](#Transformationskip) transformation.
+The service constructs that input set by executing the `Sales` resource path and the `groupby` transformation, computing the total sales per customer.
 Because of the subsequent `skip` transformation, the service must endow this with a stable total order.
-In other words, the request divides the total sales per customer into pages of $N$ customers and returns page number $i$ in a reproducible manner (as long as the underlying data do not change).
+Then the following request divides the total sales per customer into pages of $N$ customers and returns page number $i$ in a reproducible manner (as long as the underlying data do not change).
 ```
 GET /service/Sales?$apply=
   groupby((Customer),aggregate(Amount with sum as Total))
   /skip(M)/top(N)
 ```
 where the number in `skip` is $M=(i-1)⋅N$.
+Other values of $M$ can be used to skip, for example, half a page.
 :::

 ### <a name="Topbottomtransformations" href="#Topbottomtransformations">3.3.1 Top/bottom transformations</a>